A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 27. Offer Choices

-28. Allow your hyperactive child to have some control over their day by offering choices within boundaries.
+28. Dealing with hyperactive children can be challenging.
+Allow your hyperactive child to have some control over their day by offering choices within boundaries.
 This can help them feel more independent and reduce power struggles.

 29. Provide Sensory Tools